THE ONE WHO RAN AWAY

 He comments on her use of color and she says, “You seem to know a lot about art, Mr. Lang.
 Do you also create things?”

 “I drew and painted when I was younger,” he says.
-“These days, it’s more about re-creating buildings like this one.
+“These days, it’s more about re-creating buildings like the one we’re in.
 And you can call me Merrill.”

 She catches his gaze, smiles, and says, “Maybe I’ll do that.”

-They finish the first wall; the second wall begins a shift in direction.
+They finish the first wall and turn to the adjacent one.
 The theme of the first piece is local, with snippets of red bricks, re-drawn photos of early mill workers, dramatic mountain views, and area houses.
 One of the houses is familiar.
 He dismisses the feeling because, of course it’s familiar—one more 1930s white craftsman style house.

 He can’t help it, he asks.
 “Are you from here?”